SadYuyuko/Search-Engine-Result-Hider/README.en.md

 ### 1.4 About Subscription:
 1. Subscriptions update once per day.
 Only remote `.txt` or `.yaml` file links are supported.
 2. Subscription rules are applied after local rules, priority local > subscriptions.
 Due to the limited performance budget of user scripts, the total number of rules should not exceed 30,000 to avoid performance issues on mobile devices.
-3. `##` DOM syntax and `$category` rules are not supported.
+3. `##` DOM syntax is not supported.
 Such rules will be automatically removed when imported via subscription.

 ## Rule Description